Bellone, before State Senate panel, pushes Civil Service overhaul

 The testimony came nearly a year to the day that Bellone fired Alan Schneider, now-former director of Suffolk's Civil Service department, who had the job for about 35 years.

 • A new job classification targeted to college graduates that would be exempt from a Civil Service test.
-A person hired under the classification would be hired after a provisional period, which he estimated to be two years.
+For example, in the county's 120-person information-technology staff, Melito said he'd like to hire 10 or 15 under the new classification.
+A person working under the classification would be hired after a provisional period, which he estimated to be two years.

-• "Greater flexibility" in hiring senior managers and executives, without requiring a test or political appointment.
-He said he wants to model the change after the federal government’s senior executive service.
+• "Greater flexibility" in hiring senior managers and executives, without requiring a test or a political appointment.
+He wants to model the change after the federal government’s senior executive service, he said.

 • Expanding "the top selectable candidates" to include the top three scoring bands.
 Currently, the county must hire the top scorers in the top band.

+He described this idea as "a little more out there," but said it would "provide an ability to evaluate other qualitative attributes in new hires and those up for promotion, such as professionalism, experience, past performance, education and professional experience, maturity and creativity."

-Melito said that the changes would cover Suffolk’s direct workforce, but he’d like the changes to apply to all jobs in the county, including the other jurisdictions like towns and villages.
+Melito said the changes would cover Suffolk’s direct workforce, but he’d like the changes to apply to all jobs in the county, including in other jurisdictions such as towns and villages.

+Bellone said in the interview that safeguards would need to be put in place if the system were to move away from a strictly test-based hiring system.

+"Look, protecting the integrity of the civil-service system is vitally important, 'cause it is there for a reason.
+It is there to make sure that we are attracting professionals and not allowing cronyism to creep into the operations of government," Bellone said in an interview after the testimony.
+"But at the same time, in a rapidly changing world, we have to make sure that there's flexibility to allow you to attract the talent you need to serve the people."